 Historic Spotlights is an interdisciplinary program utilizing our local community history as the backdrop for connections to NYS curriculum on Long Island History, bringing it closer to home.
 The Children’s Sangha will partner with local school districts and integrate our program into the curriculum, offering on-site presentations in addition to field trips.
 Hands-on farming and related maritime themes will serve as tools for learning.
 Workshops will be made available to the general public.

 History at a Glance

 History at a Glance offers online exhibits reflecting the life and times of local families and the farming and maritime cultures to which they were connected.
 It entails a self-guided tour with a preservations associate available to chat in order to answer questions.
-Artifacts, narratives and photographs will be “on display” in partnership with Long Island Traditions South Shore Estuary Project, the Bellmore Historical Association, and in collaboration with other community partners on the South Shore of Long Island.
+Artifacts, narratives and photographs will be “on display” in partnership with Long Island Traditions South Shore Estuary Project, Bellmore Memorial Library’s local history initiatives, and in collaboration with other community partners on the South Shore of Long Island.